 In March of 2017 launched a second team of trainers in Jinja, Uganda, the source of the Nile River.
 In March of 2018, FARM STEW launched in Zimbabwe and in the refugee camps of Northern Uganda.
 Most recently in December 2018, we launched a team in South Sudan itself.

-FARM STEW Uganda, Zimbabwe and South Sudan are all registered, legal entities in their respective countries.
+FARM STEW Uganda, Zimbabwe, and South Sudan are all registered, legal entities in their respective countries.
 We are blessed with a diverse board and small staff that are tremendously committed to the work.

 To God be the glory as we seek wisdom and discernment from Him for the future of FARM STEW!